ibm-cloud-docs/hyper-protect-dbaas-for-mongodb/dbaas_cli.md

 - *resource_name*

-  The name of the cluster resource.
+  The name of the cluster.
 To find the resource name, use the {{site.data.keyword.cloud_notm}} command `ibmcloud resource service-instances`.

 ## Database command
 {: #db_cmds}